 The Open Training College (OTC) is a third level Institution offering education and training programmes to staff who work in the disability, non-profit, community and voluntary sectors nationally.
-The College is a division of St. Michael's House, the largest provider of services to people with intellectual disabilities, and their families in the greater Dublin region.
+The College is a division of St. Michael's House, the largest provider of services to people with intellectual disabilities, and their families, in the greater Dublin region.

-In the early 1990's, St. Michael's House sought to formalise and accredit the extensive inhouse training that was being provided to staff at that point in time, and to this end made an application for designation as a third level educational institution.
+In the early 1990s, St. Michael's House sought to formalise and accredit the extensive inhouse training that was being provided to staff at that point in time, and to this end made an application for designation as a third level educational institution.
 On achieving designation St. Michael's House set up the Open Training College as the operational mechanism for the delivery of accredited training.
-St. Michael's House has an annual budget of circa 70 million euro (72.4 million in 2010), employs over 1300 staff (whole time equivalents, including 17 Open Training College staff) and provides direct service to approximately 1600 children and adults with disabilities.
+St. Michael's House has an annual budget of circa 70 million euro (71+ million in 2015), employs over 1,100 staff (whole time equivalents, including 17 Open Training College staff) and provides direct service to approximately 1700 (1749 in 2015) children and adults with disabilities.
 St. Michael's House operates under the auspices of the Health Services Executive (HSE) and is directly funded by it.

-As part of the original designation St. Michael's House was required to offer the programmes and training it developed to staff in all disability services nationally.
+As part of the original designation, St. Michael's House was required to offer the programmes and training it developed to staff in all disability services nationally.
 To achieve this objective the organisation was highly innovative in developing a model of delivery based on a distance learning approach, but with significant adult-friendly supports built in.
-This model is known as the Supported Open Learning Model (SOL) and has been operated successfully by the College since 1992.
-More recently other educational providers and educational researchers have referred to this model as 'blended learning' (Vaughan, 2007).
+This model is known as the Supported Open Learning (SOL) Model and has been operated successfully by the College since 1992.
+More recently other educational providers and educational researchers have referred to this model as 'blended learning'.